APikielny/image-relighting/README.md

 portrait images under novel lighting conditions.
 Once implemented we hope to extend the project to allow for easy input for new lighting conditions for a given image.

+## Dataset
+Due to computational and storage limitations, we used a scaled down version of the Celeb-HQ dataset.
+The full 128x128 dataset can be found [here](https://drive.google.com/open?id=1v-8FebXQPk5YqlWYYDe7frwy9OkJ24yq)

 ## Resources for Network Design
 * [Supplemental paper](https://zhhoper.github.io/paper/zhou_ICCV_2019_DPR_sup.pdf) describing a more
 detailed architecture.